202nd Rifle Division (Soviet Union): Operation Kutuzov

 48th Army was ordered to attack with its left flank 42nd Corps along the sector Sondrovka–outside Krasnaya Slobodka in the direction of Yasnaya Polyana and Shamshin and by the end of July 17 to reach a line from Nagornyi to Shamshin, after which it was to develop the offensive toward Zmievka.
 At 0600 hours on July 15, following a 15-minute artillery fire onslaught, Central Front went over to the attack.
-Despite stubborn resistance by 0800 Soviet forces had penetrated up to 2-3km on some sectors; 42nd Corps made considerable progress toward Kunach.
+Despite stubborn resistance by 0800 Soviet forces had penetrated up to 2–3 km on some sectors; 42nd Corps made considerable progress toward Kunach.
 The advance continued over the next week despite the defenders making good use of terrain and pre-existing defenses and after forcing the Neruch River on July 22 the right flank forces of 48th Army liberated the town of Bogodukhov on July 24 while its center and left flank reached a line from Glazunovka to Gremyachevo.
 Following this the Army sped up its advance to the northwest from the line of the Zmievka-Ponyri railroad, but by about this time the 202nd had been transferred to the 28th Rifle Corps of 13th Army.

 By August 1 the 13th and 70th Armies were making a joint advance in the direction of Kromy.
 Oryol itself fell to forces of Bryansk Front on August 5.
 On or near August 18 the Soviet forces reached the Hagen position at the base of the former salient.
 On September 12 the 202nd was again removed to the Reserve of the Supreme High Command where it joined the 95th Rifle Corps of 70th Army but as of the beginning of November it was still rebuilding as a separate division.